psiz-org/psiz/README.md

 D_i = [Q B A]

-In addition to a simple \emph{triplet} trial, this package is designed to handle a number of different trial configurations.
+In addition to a simple *triplet* trial, this package is designed to handle a number of different trial configurations.
 A trial may have 2-8 reference stimuli and an agent may be required to select and rank more than one reference stimulus.

 ## Common Use Cases
-Optionally, you can also provide additional information.
+Optionally, you can provide additional information.

 1. The dimensionality of the embedding (default=2).
 2. The number of unique population groups (default=1).